Charles Schwab

 The Verdict

 Schwab won the brokerage consolidation war.
-The TD Ameritrade merger delivered thinkorswim without degrading the core Schwab experience, and the financial results — four quarters of accelerating revenue and earnings in 2025 — prove the integration worked.
+The TD Ameritrade merger delivered thinkorswim without degrading the core experience, and the 2025 financial results — $27.68 billion revenue, $8.86 billion net income, four quarters of acceleration — prove the integration worked.

 The weak spot is cash management.
 Schwab profits handsomely from the spread on uninvested client cash, and the default sweep rate reflects that.
 Move your cash to a money market fund and this becomes a non-issue.
-Everything else — $0 commissions, institutional-grade trading tools, comprehensive account types, banking integration, 300+ branches, and rock-solid financials — makes Schwab the default choice for investors who want one broker for everything.
+Everything else — $0 commissions, institutional-grade trading tools, comprehensive account types, Personalized Indexing at 0.40%, banking with global ATM rebates, 300+ branches, and rock-solid financials — makes Schwab the default choice for investors who want one broker for everything.
+With Q1 2026 earnings on April 16, the next data point on that financial trajectory is two weeks away.

 Compare Brokers